Boll & Branch: Products

 Boll & Branch has received notice for its ethical and sustainable manufacturing of luxury bed sheets.
 In August 2015, it launched a line of organic cotton bath towels and introduced a line of crib sheets and blankets for babies in October 2015.

 In October 2016, the company launched a line of flannel bedding made in Guimaraes, Portugal.
 In June 2018, it introduced a line of ethically sourced Down pillows.

 In October 2018, it expanded into the mattress industry.
 They promote their "luxury mattress" as not containing memory foam, but rather using wool, coils and organic cotton.

 Investments

 Boll & Branch received $7 million Series A funding from Silas Capital in April 2016 and raised a $4 million Series B investment in October 2017 also from Silas Capital.

 In August 2019, the company received a $100 Million investment from private-equity firm, L Catterton.
 With this investment, Founder Scott Tannen will continue in his role as CEO.

 Retail Expansion

-In 2023, Boll & Branch announced the opening of physical retail stores in Houston, Texas, Dallas, Texas, and The Grove at Shrewsbury in Shrewsbury, New Jersey.
-These three new stores bring the company to a total of six stores nationally, including their original location in The Mall at Short Hills in Short Hills, New Jersey, as well as Boca Raton, Florida and Greenwich, Connecticut.
-The Company reports that all six locations are profitable.
+As of 2025, Boll & Branch operates 15 retail stores.
+In addition to their original location in The Mall at Short Hills in Short Hills, New Jersey, the Company operates stores in Greenwich Avenue Historic District, Dallas, Houston, The Grove at Shrewsbury, Westside Provisions, Marietta, Georgia, Mosaic District, Oakbrook Center, SouthPark Mall (North Carolina), The Summit (Alabama), Galleria Edina, The Gardens Mall, and Bethesda Row.
+The company reports all locations to be profitable.